learn-co-curriculum/files-and-filetypes-readme/README.md

 In the earliest days of computing, the users of the ancestors of modern computers recognized two primary types of files: **text** files and **binary** files.
-Stored data tended to live in **text** files and stored processes, also known as "programs" tended to live in executable files written in the **binary** language that computers use internally.
+Stored data tended to live in **text** files while stored processes, also known as "programs" tended to live in executable files written in the **binary** language that computers use internally.
+This created the primary division in file types: **text** and **binary**.

 ### An Unnecessary Adjective?
 "Plain"

-Perhaps as an unnecessary adjective, programmers put the adjective "plain" in front of "text" to emphasize _just how utter plain and human-oriented_ the contents were.
-For this reason, these files are occasionally called "[plain text][plaintext]" or "[plaintext][plaintext]" however they are all synonyms.
+Perhaps as an unnecessary adjective, computer users put the adjective "plain" in front of "text" to emphasize _just how utter plain and human-oriented_ the contents were.
+For this reason, these files are occasionally called "[plain text][plaintext]" or "[plaintext][plaintext]."
+These all refer to the same thing, though, files full of things that humans can type on their keyboards.

 ### Experiencing File Types